 The Hearings Officer found, with conditions requiring additional buffering between the parking area, accessory structures, and outdoor gathering area (pavilion) and the participation of Applicant, Bridge Meadows, and PNA in the development of a GNA, the Conditional Use and Adjustment Review approval criteria will be met.
+After consideration of the public record on this proposal, City Council concurs with the Hearings Officer's decision, with minor revisions to Conditions A and E.

-IV.
-DECISION
+V. DECISION